More stories

 Cinema Akil

 The fully-fledged arthouse cinema brings people from all around the world together to enjoy films ranging from classics to regional films.
 Being the GCC’s first arthouse cinema, it aims to create awareness and interest in film and the cinematic arts.
 Having opened its first permanent location in Al Quoz, Dubai, this platform showcases directors and filmmakers across the decades.
 It’s located in Warehouse 68.
 Ticket prices start at Dhs50 exclusive of VAT and can be purchased online, with movies focused on different themes each month.
-During the month of July until September 14, 2023, Cinema Akil is proudly showing 10 films of the most “Americanitalian” of all directors, Martin Scorsese.
-For a snack break, Project Chaiwala serves a variety of teas including their signature and Karak along with other dishes to indulge in during the show.
+Additionally, for a snack break, Project Chaiwala serves a variety of teas including their signature and Karak along with other dishes to indulge in during the show.

 For more information visit cinemaakil.com